mathworks/toolboxdesign/MEX.md

 ## Automating Builds with GitHub Actions
+You can use [MATLAB Actions](https://github.com/matlab-actions) for building, testing and deploying MATLAB toolboxes.
+MathWorks offers free MATLAB licenses for configuring MATLAB within a GitHub Actions for public GitHub repositories.
+If you GitHub repository is private you will need a [batch license token](https://github.com/mathworks-ref-arch/matlab-dockerfile/blob/main/alternates/non-interactive/MATLAB-BATCH.md#matlab-batch-licensing-token) to run MATLAB on [GitHub Hosted Runners](https://docs.github.com/en/actions/using-github-hosted-runners/using-github-hosted-runners).

 For setting up GitHub Runner refer to [this page](https://docs.github.com/en/actions/using-github-hosted-runners/using-github-hosted-runners/about-github-hosted-runners).

 MAC on GH Actions take a lot of time to execute.